Budgeting sucks.

 - Negotiate your bills

-2. Small frequent wins that add up
+2. Small frequent return on effort wins that add up

 - Bringing your own lunch: $8 daily savings